philipce/nifty/README.md

 The system libraries used by Nifty are provided by the [Nifty-libs](https://github.com/nifty-swift/Nifty-libs) package.
 This is used internally by Nifty so you shouldn't ever need to reference it.
 One complication that can arise though is if the installed system libraries are in a location not on your linker search path.
 In that case, you'll need to tell the linker where to find them when you build, e.g. `swift build -Xlinker -L/usr/local/opt/lapack/lib -Xlinker -L/usr/local/opt/openblas/lib`

 If you decide to use a different system library for one of the required system modules, you'll need to modify the Nifty-libs module map once the package manager has downloaded the Packages folder.

+If you're building with Xcode, you need to compile with `-DNIFTY_XCODE_BUILD`.
+Nifty uses different modules for Xcode builds and Swift Package Manager builds.
+The included project has this defined already, but if you build your own project, you'll need to do this (in the project settings -> "Build Settings", search for "Swift flags").

+Some users have had problems with the included Xcode project giving the errors: "Undefined OBJROOT" or "Undefined SYMROOT".
+The current solution is to simply recreate the Xcode project from scratch.
+Suggestions for better ways to fix the problem are welcome!

 ## Nifty Features